swgpu/SWGPU/README.md

 * [Roadmap](#roadmap)

 ## Compatible tools
-- Blender is used for all the 3D stuffs.
+- Blender -> for all the 3D stuffs.
-- Aseprite is used for 2D and 3D sprites.
+- Aseprite -> for sprites generation.
-- Tilekit is used for tilemap editing.
+- Tilekit -> for tilemap editing.

 ## Features
 - 🧱 **Core**